-- Are there any financial risks that may jeopardize the sustainability of project outputs? - To what extent will financial and economic resources be available to sustain the benefits achieved by the project? - Are there any social or political risks that may jeopardize sustainability of project outputs and the project's contributions to country programme outputs and outcomes? - Do the legal frameworks, policies and governance structures and processes within which the project operates pose risks that may jeopardize sustainability of project benefits? - To what extent did UNDP actions pose an environmental threat to the sustainability of project outputs? - To what extent did UNDP actions pose a social (including human rights, women's rights) threat to the sustainability of project outputs? - What is the risk that the level of stakeholders' ownership will be sufficient to allow for the project benefits to be sustained? - To what extent do mechanisms, procedures and policies exist to allow primary stakeholders to carry forward the results attained on gender equality, empowerment of women, human rights and human development? - To what extent have the mechanisms, procedures and policies been I place to allow primary stakeholders to carry forward the results attained on gender equality, empowerment of women, human rights and human development? - To what extent do stakeholders support the project's long-term objectives? - To what extent are lessons learned being documented by the project team on a continual basis and shared with appropriate parties who could learn from the project? - To what extent do project interventions have well-designed and well-planned exit strategies? - What could be done to strengthen exit strategies and sustainability?
+- Are there any financial risks that may jeopardize the sustainability of project outputs? - To what extent will financial and economic resources be available to sustain the benefits achieved by the project? - Are there any social or political risks that may jeopardize sustainability of project outputs and the project's contributions to country programme outputs and outcomes? - Do the legal frameworks, policies and governance structures and processes within which the project operates pose risks that may jeopardize sustainability of project benefits? - To what extent did UNDP actions pose an environmental threat to the sustainability of project outputs? - What is the risk that the level of stakeholders' ownership will be sufficient to allow for the project benefits to be sustained? - To what extent do mechanisms, procedures and policies exist to allow primary stakeholders to carry forward the results attained on gender equality, empowerment of women, human rights and human development? - To what extent do stakeholders support the project's long-term objectives? - To what extent are lessons learned being documented by the project team on a continual basis and shared with appropriate parties who could learn from the project? - What are the emerging anti-corruption needs and priorities in Uzbekistan, and what specific areas should any future anti-corruption programme focus on? - To what extent do project interventions have well-designed and well-planned exit strategies? - What could be done to strengthen exit strategies and sustainability?